CSE512-14W/a3-kuksenok-willrs/README.md

 Aimed at novice users, this interactive visualization enables answering the questions: "what's the most interesting UFO activity happening in my area?
 Can I trust it?"

 The dataset, containing 60k sightings, dating back over a 100 years due to a prety open-eneded reporting process, needed to be cleaned considerably.
+Data is largely self reported. entries which were not well-formed have been stripped.

 ## Running Instructions

-Put your running instructions here.
-(Tell us how to open your visualization.)

-If your visualization is web-based,  it would be great if your submissions can be opened online.
-[Github Pages](http://pages.github.com/) is a good and easy way to put your visualization online so you can put your link here.
-For example:

-Access our visualization at http://cse512-14w.github.io/a3-kuksenok-willrs/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.
+Access our visualization at http://cse512-14w.github.io/a3-kuksenok-willrs/ or download this repository and run `python -m SimpleHTTPServer 9000` and access the page from http://localhost:9000/.

 ## Story Board